sararita28/Algorithms/Must-Know/Dynamic Programming.md

   <li> No recursion, and thus no system stack overflow although not a huge concern for normal coding interviews.</li>
 </ul>
 Deciding on top-down or bottom-up depends on the problem.
 Some types of problems are easier to reason and solve with top-down than bottom-up and vice versa.
+In terms of algorithm efficiency, they're the same.
+They should both scale the same.
+The bottom-up solution will avoid the overhead of the recursive calls needed in the top-down version.
+In general, though, avoiding the extra work is better than avoiding the function call overhead.

   ### Greedy algorithm vs. Dynamic programming